Not a Collaborator or a Supervisor, but an Assistant: Striking the Balance Between Efficiency and Ownership in AI-incorporated Qualitative Data Analysis: Methodology

 \subsection{ChromaScribe: AI-based QDA Prototype}

 To ground the discussion and give participants an idea of what AI integration in QDA might look like, we developed ChromaScribe as shown in Figure~\ref{fig:overall_vis_screenshot}, an AI-based QDA webtool prototype.
+The tool was introduced as an exploratory artifact rather than a fully realized QDA system.
+It was not designed to adhere to a single AI-delegation type, and it was possible to use the tool for both the AI-initiated and human-initiated workflow. \revadd{This choice follows established prior work showing that early-stage prototypes are effective for exploration and reflection rather than evaluation, helping participants articulate needs, expectations, and values around emerging technologies \cite{tohidi2006getting, Gao2023CoAIcoder, feuston2021human_ai_collab}.} Thus, the prototype served as a concrete prompt to support discussion around AI-supported qualitative analysis, including perceived benefits, concerns, and feasibility.

-The webtool uses a locally hosted interface, and participants were provided with a password-protected login link to access the prototype.
-Upon logging in, participants encountered a pre-loaded dataset, which consisted of interview transcripts and corresponding audio recordings.
+\revaddII{However, its inclusion of AI-generated themes could have functioned as a framing device.
+By exposing participants to these themes, the system may have anchored participants' mental models of the role of AI in QDA.
+The study findings should be interpreted within this context.} The webtool uses a locally hosted interface to ensure the data is not accessed by any third-party cloud servers.
+Access to the prototype was restricted through a password-protected login, and credentials were shared only with study participants for the duration of the study.
+To further ensure confidentiality, the access password was changed after each study session.
+Upon logging in, participants encountered a pre-loaded dataset, which consisted of anonymized interview transcripts and corresponding audio recordings from a study on HIV molecular surveillance involving healthcare workers and individuals from affected communities.
 The tool automatically identifies and color-codes themes based on transcripts and audio files, generating a set of preliminary themes using natural language processing, which are then presented to users for review.
+We selected established, non-generative natural language processing (NLP) models over opaque Large Language Models (LLMs).
+Specifically, we utilized BERTopic \cite{grootendorst2022bertopic} to derive initial latent topics and Word2Vec \cite{Mikolov13Distributed, Mikolov13Efficient} to identify related keywords.
+This deterministic pipeline allowed us to explain the system's logic clearly to participants, mitigating the ``black box'' effect often cited as a barrier to AI adoption \cite{davison2024ethics}.
 Users can either select the generated themes or manually add their own, as illustrated in Figure~\ref{fig:Automated theme generation}.
 A visualization-based interface displays theme distributions over time, indicating where specific themes appear most frequently in the transcript, as shown in Figure~\ref{fig:theme_viz}.